ubilab-escape/first-door/README.md

 ### Concept and Idea ###
 * plasma globes draw significantly more current when touched so they can be used as switch
 * 4 plasma globes spread across the room at the walls (not possible to touch more than one globe simultaneously)
-* Each plasma globe is a standalone unit with own PowerMeter
+* Each plasma globe is a standalone unit with own "PowerMeter"
 * One "master" device, the other globes are slaves
 * operator sends #participants, then each globe determines if it is activated or deactivated (according to globe ID which can be set over MQTT)
 * Slave globes: